HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-02-13-Circonus-on-RPI.md

 title: Circonus on the Raspberry Pi
 permalink: /blog/Circonus-on-RPI.html
 hidden: true
-categories:
-# - opinion
-- blog
+categories: blog
-# splash:
-#   src: "/assets/capture_1517430553.png"
-#   credits: "click to enlarge"
-#   link: "/assets/capture_1517430553.png"
 ---

 There are a lot of interesting monitoring tasks, that can facilitated with a Raspberry Pi (e.g. [here](http://heinrichhartmann.com/blog/2014/12/14/Sensor-Monitoring-with-RaspberryPi-and-Circonus.html), [there](https://www.circonus.com/2016/10/circonus-api-raspberry-pi/)).
 Unfortunately installing the Circonus monitoring agent on the Pi is not entirely straight forward.
-- The linux distribution "Raspian" is not directly supported, and neither is its upstream distro Debian Wheezy.
+- The linux distribution [Raspbian](https://www.raspbian.org/) is not directly supported, and neither is its upstream distro [Debian Wheezy](https://wiki.debian.org/DebianWheezy).
 - The processor architecture (armv6/v7) requires different binaries than supported targets.
 - Setting up nodejs/npm correctly is a PITA.